rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 ## Limiting the bandwidth

 If you do not want to dedicate all your bandwidth to Tor, say you have a fair use policy at your ISP, you can limit your bandwidth.
-You can limit in terms of bandwidth (e.g. 100 megabits) or traffic in a period of time (e.g. 5GB per day).
+You can limit in terms of bandwidth (e.g., 100 megabits) or traffic in a period of time (e.g., 5GB per day).

 To do this, edit the `torrc` file: